jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 - This leverages data keys
   - A "S3 bucket key" is generated.
   - That key is used to encrypt KMS objects with new data keys.
-- You will see **less KMS CloudTrail events in CloudTrail**.
+- We will see **less KMS CloudTrail events in CloudTrail**.

 # 5. CloudHSM

 - KMS => AWS manages the software for encryption.
 - CloudHSM => AWS provisions encryption **hardware**.
 - Dedicated Hardware (HSM = Hardware Security Module).
-- You manage your own encryption keys entirely (not AWS).
+- We manage your own encryption keys entirely (not AWS).
 - HSM device is tamper resistant, FIPS 140-2 Level 3 compliance.
 - Supports both symmetric and **asymmetric** encryption (SSL/TLS keys).
 - No free tier available.